xster/flutter-wiki/The-flutter-daemon-mode.md

 #### app.log

 This is sent when output is logged for a running application.
 The `params` field will be a map with the fields `appId` and `log`.
 The `log` field is a string with the output text.
 If the output indicates an error, an `error` boolean field will be present, and set to `true`.

+If this is a progress event, it will contain the fields `progress` (a bool with the value true) and `id`, an opaque identifier.
+The ending progress event for a progress pair will have a `finished` bool field with the value true and will not contain a `log` (message) field.

 #### app.stop